elijah-appiah/Time-Series-Analysis-and-Forecasting-with-R/README.md

 # Time-Series-Analysis-and-Forecasting-with-R

-## Master PRACTICAL Time Series Analysis and Forecasting!
+## Master PRACTICAL Time Series Analysis and Forecasting (with very practical implementation in R)!

 <hr>